Skip to main content

 1. User calls foo() on the originating contract

-2. Originating contract calls requireToPassMessage() on Foreign Bridge contract, and encodes foo(), target address, and gas limit used on the other chain for executing a message.
+2. Originating contract calls requireToPassMessage() on Foreign AMB contract, and encodes foo(), target address, and gas limit used on the other chain for executing a message.

 1. User calls foo() on an originating contract